kyleconroy/python-twilio2/docs/usage/accounts.rst

     subaccount.suspend()

-If it was just a minunderstanding, reenable their account.
+If it was just a misunderstanding, reenable their account.

 .. code-block:: python